• Skip to primary navigation

 Navigate to the Discussion Board to review all discussion forums and threads.
 Remove outdated or undesired discussion activities.

-Note: Deleting a graded discussion will also delete the associated grade center column.
+Note: Deleting a graded discussion also deletes the associated grade center column.

 Step 3: Gradebook